 Now, that is where SWOT Analysis comes into the picture.
 We analyze your pain-points, strengths, and weaknesses and give you topics you need to work on to improve your GRE score.

 GRE is a section adaptive test.
 Based on your performance on the first section, the difficulty level of the second GRE Quantitative Reasoning section will either increase or decrease.
 ETS intends to be more user-friendly and adaptive this way.

 What should you do on the test day?
 You’ve prepped well, followed the study plan and reached this point.
 Here are a few Time Management Tips for the day of the GRE.

 Galvanize’s Top 10 Math Tips for a better score on the GRE:

-Follow a rational approach for solving QC type questions.
+- Follow a rational approach to solving QC type questions.
 You should not take more than 1.5 mins to solve these GRE Math questions.

 GRE Math Quantitative Comparison Questions

 GRE Math Practice Question